sergei-yak/storage_detection/README.md

 # storage_detection
-Find objects in online auctions:
+Project to find objects in online auctions images and use chat to get information about specific items:
 # 1. Web scraping:
     # Download images and save image urls, ids into json
 # 2. Neural network model: